My favorite soft-baked cookies with triple the chocolate chips!

 I cannot sing enough praises for this cookie recipe!

-If you are looking for that “perfect” chocolate chip cookie recipe then look no further.
+If you are looking for that “perfect” chocolate chip cookie recipe then look no further (but do try these traditional chocolate chip cookies, too!).
 I have made these countless times and each time I have people begging me for the recipe.
 They’re easy to make, no complications, no strange ingredients, and you can fill them with any chocolate you desire.

 Follow me on Instagram and tag #sallysbakingaddiction so I can see all the SBA recipes you make! ♥